RiverArchitect/RA_wiki/wiki/LifespanDesign.md

 1. Launch terminal (Start -> type `cmd`)

-2. Navigate to the place where *ArcGIS* `python.exe` is stored:\
+2. Navigate to the place where *ArcGIS* `python.exe` is stored:<br/>
     For example: `C:\Program Files\ArcGIS\Pro\bin\Python\envs\arcgispro-py3\`

 3. Run as script: `python.exe DriveLetter:\...\LifespanDesign\feature_analysis("condition", ["Featurename"])`

-4. The code asks for a condition, which needs to be typed case-sensitive and without any apostrophes:\
+4. The code asks for a condition, which needs to be typed case-sensitive and without any apostrophes:<br/>
     For example: `Enter the condition (shape: >> XXXX (e.g., >> 2008))>> 2008`

 5. Next, the code asks for a `feature_list`, which is and optional argument (simply hitting enter works though); the feature list must be typed as list (in brackets): `Enter the condition (no mandatory; do not forget brackets − example: >> ["Featurename1", "Featurename2"] >> ["Sidecavity", "Bermsetback"]`